 Stories about the Milwaukee County Zoo and its animals are told through Zoological Society of Milwaukee (ZSM) publications.
 For a 60-year history of ZSM publications, click here.
 Then delve into ZSM archives* to see individual publications from the past.
-The following ZSM publications are available to view or download: Annual Report, Alive, Wild Things, Animal Talk, Milwaukee Zoo News.
+The following ZSM publications are available to view or download: Alive, Wild Things, Platy Press, Annual Report, Milwaukee Zoo News and Animal Talk.
 Also available are Alive magazine’s What’s Gnu stories about new animals at the Zoo in the last few years (see Alive below).

 * Our archives went online in spring 2010 thanks to help from Zoo Pride volunteers Elizabeth Frank, Mary Kazmierczak and Brianne Schwantes along with retired zookeeper Sam LaMalfa.